 Apple's MacBook Pro laptop is the company's most popular Macintosh system.
 Ever since the MacBook Pro replaced the PowerBook G4 in January 2006, Apple has made the laptop a showcase for innovation and technology that eventually makes its way to the rest of the product line.

 As it exists now, the MacBook Pro is available in three variants - the 13-inch standard MacBook Pro, and two Retina display-equipped models, a 13-inch and a 15-inch system.

-2013 was an important year for the MacBook Pro.
-Apple refreshed the Retina display line in October with new Intel Haswell microprocessors, packing in other accoutrements like Thunderbolt 2, PCI Express (PCIe)-based flash storage and 802.11ac Wi-Fi networking.
-The 13-inch model sports a 2.4 GHz dual-core i5 processor standard, while the 15-inch uses a 2.0 GHz quad-core i7 instead.
+The 13-inch Retina MacBook Pro model sports a 2.6 GHz dual-core i5 processor standard, while the 15-inch uses a 2.2 GHz quad-core i7 instead.
 Faster CPUs are available, and graphics vary depending on the model.

 If you want to carry your Mac around with you and you value performance above other factors like weight, the MacBook Pro is the best choice in Apple's product line.